strimzi/proposals/044-kraft-liveness-readiness.md

 ### Ports
 In KRaft mode there are two different ports that the node could be listening on.
-If it has a controller process it should be listening on the port defined as the `controller.listener.names` which in Strimzi is currently hard-coded to 9090.
+If it has a controller process it should be listening on the port defined as the `controller.listener.names` which in Strimzi is hard-coded to 9090.
-If it has a broker process it should be listening on the replication port which is hard-coded to 9091.
+If it has a broker process it should be listening on the replication port specified as the `inter.broker.listener.name` which is hard-coded to 9091.
 If the node is running as a combined mode, it should be listening on both ports

 ### BrokerState